 holds a clue as to the title of her comeback to the B-movie scene.

 Debra as Myra the “Snake Lady” on a episode of the 90s HBO series Dream On

-Originally from the San Francisco Bay Area, Chris flirted with the music biz there and in Nashville before joining the U.S. Army and serving in South Korea.
-He remained in Asia for several years afterwards, teaching English and covering the regional entertainment scenes.
-Currently in a mindset between Seoul and San Francisco, you can catch his writings at Idol Features, Behind the Velvet Curtain, and add him on Facebook and Google+
+Originally from the San Francisco Bay Area, Chris flirted with the music business there and in Nashville before joining the U.S. Army and serving in South Korea.
+He remained in Asia for several years afterwards, teaching English, traveling, and covering the regional entertainment scenes.
+Currently in a mindset between Seoul and San Francisco, besides Idol Features, you can also catch his writings in the print edition of the monthly magazine, Effective.

 Mine too (obviously).
 Debra told me she's going to begin shooting Disciples along with some other Scream Queen icons, later this month.
 Stay tuned to this site for a very possible feature on the cast of that film!

 Debra just got back to the SF Bay Area from Los Angeles, after finishing up Disciples and is now filming a few more scenes for Charles Webb’s upcoming G-String Horror.
 (That’s the working title and it may change.)
-I’ve seen some photos of Debra at the Market Stree Cinema in San Francisco, where some scenes have been shot.
+I’ve seen some photos of Debra at the Market Street Cinema in San Francisco, where some scenes have been shot.

 My dad had that issue of Super Cycle in his collection (which is now my collection) and a friend told me her name.
 That led me to a Google search and that led me here.
 Great interview!
 Glad to finally find out about a girl I had been lusting over for the last few years!

 I dug through my stash of old biker mags and found her Easyriders issue.
 That mag never did give info on their models – at least not true info – so I'm sure glad I caught this too.
 Great site by the way!

 She appeared pre-breast implants in this 1985 video: